BeatLeader/BeatSaber-Web-Replays/README.md

-id - BeatSaver song ID. ("Ov Sacrament" in this case) difficulty - Easy, Normal, Hard, Expert, ExpertPlus playerID - player's Steam or Oculus ID (cerret in this case)
+id - BeatSaver song ID. ("Ov Sacrament" in this case) difficulty - Easy, Normal, Hard, Expert, ExpertPlus playerID - player's ScoreSaber or BeatLeader id (cerret in this case)

 To directly link to a sought time, use the `?time` parameter in the URL (milliseconds, int, 0 to song duration):